selfmd/docs/docs/deep-dive/encryption.md

 5. The sender signs the ciphertext with Ed25519 for authentication.
 6. Old chain keys are deleted after advancement -- compromising `chainKey[n]` cannot recover `chainKey[0..n-1]`.

-**Why Sender Keys for groups:** Each message requires only one symmetric encryption regardless of group size.
-The alternative (encrypting separately for each member) scales poorly.
+Why Sender Keys: each message requires only one symmetric encryption regardless of group size.
+Encrypting separately for each member scales poorly.

-### Layer 3: Double Ratchet (Direct Messages)
+### Layer 3: Double Ratchet (direct messages)

-1-to-1 messages use the **Double Ratchet** protocol, providing the strongest forward secrecy guarantees.
+1-to-1 messages use the Double Ratchet protocol for forward secrecy and break-in recovery.

-**How it works:**
+How it works:

 1. Both peers derive a shared secret from their X25519 keys:
    ```